I-like-arduino/Python-and-excel/README.md

 # About

-Program's logical context: It asks you five questions What is your name?
+Program's logical context: It asks you five questions...
+What is your name?
 What is the name of your ad?
 What is the date of the start of publication?